treefrogframework/treefrog-framework/docs/user-guide/en/generator/index.md

   sqlobject (o)  <table-name>
 ```

-If you specify “controller”, “model”, or “sqlobject“ as a sub-command, you can generate ONLY “controller”, ONLY “model”, or ONLY “SqlObject”.
+If you specify “controller”, “model”, or “sqlobject“ as a sub-command, you can generate ONLY “controller”, “model” and “SqlObject”.

 ### Column

 TreeFrog has no migration feature or other mechanism for making changes to and differential management of the DB schema.
 I think this is unimportant for the following reasons:

-1. If I had made a Migration function, users would face the extra learning cost.
+1. If I had made a migration function, users would face the extra learning cost.
 2. Those that are knowledgeable about SQL can enjoy the full functionality of DB operations.
 3. In TreeFrog, it is possible to regenerate only the ORM object classes when changing table.
  → (Unfortunately there might be some possibilities for affecting something to the model class…)
 4. I consider that there is little merit to framework-side differential management of SQL commands.

-Agreed?
+Do you agree?

 ## Naming Conventions